Transport documentation

 Responsibility of Consignor

-- Ensuring Packages used are correct UN Packages, correctly packed for Goods and are Correctly Labelled
+- Ensuring Packages used are correct UN Packages, correctly marked and labelled

 - Ensuring Overpacks are correctly marked

-- Providing the driver with the documentation, Dangerous Goods Shipping Note
+- Providing the driver a transport document, e.g., Dangerous Goods Shipping Note (DGN).

-- Ensuring the person completing the Dangerous Goods note is Dangerous Goods awareness Trained
+- Ensuring the person completing the transport document is properly trained.

 - Signing the Declarant Box on the DG Note